 The bad news is that pollinators, so important to biological diversity and our food supply, are threatened worldwide.
 The good news is that individuals can play an important role in protecting pollinators.
 It is simple, rewarding, and important.

-- Grow a variety of bee-friendly flowers that bloom from spring through fall.
+- Grow a variety of pollinator-friendly flowers that bloom from spring through fall.

 - Don’t forget to plant caterpillar host plants. including dill, parsley, Queen Anne’s lace, milkweeds, asters, ironweed and mallows.
 There are many lists online.